PSYD - Clinical Psychology

 0

-(Formerly PP 8210).
 The Diagnostic Practicum provides students with supervised clinical experience and focuses primarily on clinical assessment issues and techniques, as well as diagnostic formulation.
-Students may also have intervention experience during this practicum year.
+Students may also have intervention experience during this practicum experience.
 In addition to the required hours working at the training site, students meet weekly in a practicum seminar led by a faculty member.
 The Diagnostic Seminar provides both didactic experience in psychological evaluation and clinical interviewing and experience in group consultation.
-Pre-requisite(s): None.
-Co-requisite(s): None.
-0.5-1 semester hours
+This course is part of the FSPP PSYD curriculum.

 .5 TO 1

-This course involves the completion of the Intervention Capstone Sequence.
-The Comprehensive Clinical Evaluation-Intervention (CCE-I) is designed to help the student develop the necessary skills in psychotherapy and case analysis.
-The student demonstrates the competency by successfully completing the following tasks: observations of clinical skills, a written report, and an oral presentation of a client case.
-The CCE-I requires the submission of recorded therapy sessions, a theoretical essay, case conceptualization, and treatment plan, summary of treatment, diversity essay, and a self-reflection paper.
-No credit hours are earned, but enrollment allow students to maintain a less than half-time active enrollment status for up to one semester while completing the CCE-I. It also creates a transcript record, reflecting enrollment for the Intervention Capstone Sequence and the ultimate outcome of all attempts with a final grade of "Pass" or "No Credit."
+The Comprehensive Clinical Evaluation-Intervention (CCE-I) is designed to help students develop necessary skills in psychotherapy and case analysis.
+Competency is demonstrated by successfully completing tasks: observations of clinical skills, written report, and an oral presentation of a client case.
+All requirements are detailed in the FSPP Clinical Training Manual.
+Enrollment allows students to maintain a less than half-time active enrollment status for up to one semester while completing the CCE-I. Ultimately, the outcome of all attempts for the Intervention Capstone Sequence is a "Pass" or "No Credit" grade.
 This course is part of the Florida School of Professional Psychology curriculum.
-Pre-requisite(s): PSYD 701, PSYD 710B, PSYD 730, PSYD 731, PSYD 736, PSYD 737, PSYD 740, PSYD 744, PSYD 771, PSYD 772, PSYD 773, PSYD 801, Co-requisite(s): None.
-0 semester hours

 0

-(Formerly PP 8205).
 The Intervention Practicum provides students with supervised clinical experience and allows for the further refinement of assessment, intervention, and relationship skills.
 The Intervention CEC evaluates the student’s skills in case conceptualization, appropriateness of choice of interventions, analysis of therapy process, and self-evaluation.
 In addition to the required hours working at the training site, students meet weekly in a practicum seminar led by a faculty member.
 The Intervention Seminar provides both didactic experience in psychological intervention, case conceptualization and experience in group consultation.
-Pre-requisite(s): None.
-Co-requisite(s): None.
-0.5-1 semester hours
+This course is part of the FSPP PSYD curriculum.

 .5 TO 1